 Can I Stay Vegetarian While I’m Pregnant?

-I need your sane, practical and above all else, objective advice.
+I need your sane, practical and, above all else, objective advice.
 A dispassionate third party is what I need at this moment in time, not an over-excited potential grandmother with an ulterior motive.

 My husband and I have discussed it and discussed it and finally have agreed that this summer I will go off the pill and we will start “trying.”
 Huzzah!!
 Hooray!
 I have been waiting my whole life to be a mom, and the baby dreams have been coming thick and fast as of late.
-I am super excited and want nothing more to talk baby strategies with everyone I meet.
+I am super excited and want nothing more than to talk baby strategies with everyone I meet.
 For I have so many questions.

 But my husband is nothing like me.
 The next thing out of his mouth, after “this summer” was, “don’t tell anyone, it is none of their business.”
-Which…okay I agree with him to a degree.
+Which…ok I agree with him to a degree.
 But in promising discretion, I have denied myself the advice of those who have gone before me.
 The solution?
 You don’t know me, nor do you know my husband, so I can ask you questions, yay!

 First the easier stuff.

 Should I be doing anything differently for this pre-pre-conception stage?
 Taking vitamins, eating folic acid, that sort of thing?
 I have been on the pill for 9 years now, how will my body react to not having any contraception in its system?
 Will I lose that regularity when I go off the pill?
 More importantly, will I lose my boobs?